dd0sxx/sapience/packages/protocol/src/predictionMarket/PredictionMarket_Usage_Examples.md

 - ✅ Set the prediction outcomes and amount
 - ✅ Get matched with a taker automatically (direct) or when takers fill orders
 - ✅ Receive winnings if predictions correct
-- ✅ Cancel unfilled orders after expiration
+- ✅ Cancel unfilled orders at any time
 - ✅ No need to manage complex order books

 ### For Takers (like Bob and Carl):